dwydler/LookingGlass-Docker/README.md

 * PHP >= 5.6
 * PHP PDO with SQLite driver (required for rate-limit)
 * SSH/Terminal access (able to install commands/functions if non-existent)
+* Make sure the PHP function proc_open is usable

 ## Install / Update